Set up member areas and create pages that only visitors with a membership can access.

 Tip: It's free to enable and build member areas, but you’ll need to choose a pricing plan and subscribe to Member Areas before your site visitors can sign up for memberships.

 To create a new member area:

 - Click the + icon next to the Member Areas section to enter the member areas creation screen.
-If you don't see this section in the Pages panel, make sure Member Areas are enabled on your site.
+If this section doesn't appear in the Pages panel, ensure Member Areas are enabled on your site.

 - Name your member area.

-- Set your membership fee, indicating if your member area is available for free, a set amount, or as a recurring subscription.
+- Set your membership pricing to make your member area available for a recurring subscription, a fixed amount, or free.

 Tip: You must have Administrator or Website Editor site permissions to create new member areas.

 Selling video on demand

 If you click the + icon on your store page or inventory panel, you can select Video on Demand from the options provided.
 A pop-up then guides you through the process of creating a videos page and adding it to a member area.
 This is an alternate way to begin the member area set-up process.
 It focuses on offering your members video content.

 The Video on Demand option is only available on version 7.1 sites.
 To add gated videos to your version 7.0 site, create a gallery page with your videos inside your member area.